 - Beans – You’ll need both low sodium black beans and low sodium dark red kidney beans.
 Make sure they are drained and rinsed to remove any of the excess liquid they were sitting in.

 - Spices – This is where the flavor comes in.
 I use the same spices in all my chili recipes because they give incredible depth of flavor.
-You’ll need ground cumin, chili powder, smoked paprika (not regular paprika), ground coriander and salt.
+You’ll need ground cumin, chili powder, smoked paprika (not regular paprika), ground coriander, and salt.

-- Tomato Paste – I find this highly concentrated paste gives the chili a depth that makes it taste like you’ve cooked it for hours.
+- Tomato paste – I find this highly concentrated paste gives the chili a depth that makes it taste like you’ve cooked it for hours.

-- Tomato Sauce – Make sure it says “no salt added”, you want to control the salt levels as much as you can.
+- Tomato sauce – Make sure it says “no salt added,” you want to control the salt levels as much as you can.

-- Vegetable Stock – You could use water here as well.
+- Vegetable stock – You could use water here as well.
 However, I like to add flavor any chance I get and this vegetable stock definitely adds depth and keeps with the vegetarian theme.

-How to Cook Lentils in Chili?
+What Is the Best Way to Cook Lentils in Chili?

 I like to add the lentils to my chili around the same time I add my harder vegetables and spices.
 I find it gives the lentils a smidge more flavor before I add the liquid and simmer them for 15-20 minutes.